jrfeibelman/WebAI/README.md

 - *** There must be a max speed enforced on world clock based on WorldClockScaleMs and AgentTimerMillis.
     - Maybe add config to synchronize world clock with agent updating to speed up running simulation for test purposes
     - This way, first world clock updates, then agent updates.
 Will be faster bc on most iters agent update is very fast

+- need a way of assigning individual agents custom shared memories --> move config to be agent specific
+- make base persona
+- oracle agent is an observer without memory tasked to achieve an objective, monitor agents, evaluate, and pause all agents, and create new agents
+- need resource management module that tracks resources used by each agent and available on system as a whole